ajalt/clikt/README.md

 #### Multiplatform

 For multiplatform projects, use `"com.github.ajalt:clikt-multiplatform:$cliktVersion"` instead.
+You'll need to use Gradle 6 or newer.

 Clikt supports the following targets: `jvm`, `mingwX64`, `linuxX64`, `macosX64`, and `js` (for NodeJS).